-Robbins co-authors a 1L textbook about persuasive legal writing that is client-centered rather than document-centered in approach.
+Robbins co-authors a 1L textbook about persuasive legal writing focusing on legal storytelling and client-centeredness.
 She co-authored two sections of Building Best Practices--a book about experiential legal education--published by the Clinical Legal Education Association.
-She has also co-authored the practitioner treatise on New Jersey Domestic Violence Practice and Procedure.
-Her most recent scholarship focuses on the process of choosing portraits for our paper currency.
-The body of her other work has focused on persuasion theory in the two areas of first, legal rhetoric--specifically storytelling/narrative and visual design in legal documents; and second, on the civil right to counsel in domestic violence cases.
-One of her document design articles appeared by invitation on the website of the United States Court of Appeals for the 7th Circuit from 2004 through April 2016.
+She has written about New Jersey domestic violence law practice and procedure, most recently about the need for a right to an attorney in restraining order hearings.
+The body of her other work focuses on persuasion theory in two specific areas: applied legal storytelling, and visual design in legal documents.
+One of her document design articles appeared by invitation on the website of the United States Court of Appeals for the 7th Circuit from 2004 through 2016.